tanteckfang/tp/docs/team/joel-foo.md

       entirely new commands - `addcourse`, `deletecourse` and `editcourse`, but to make it more user-friendly and convenient for the end user, I decided to make them utilise the common `edit` interface using the `c/add-` and `c-del` sub-prefixes.
 The result of this innovation is unparalleled flexibility and ease of use for the end user.
-    * The effort to validate the courses was non-trivial as well, as there were many edge cases we had to consider, given we allowed the user to supply not just one, but a list of modifications that will be applied sequentially.
+    * The effort required to validate the courses was non-trivial as well, as there were many edge cases we had to consider, given we allowed the user to supply not just one, but a list of modifications that will be applied sequentially.

 * **New Feature**: Added a `clear-courses` command that clears the courses of a specified student in the address book.
   * What it does: Allows the user to remove all courses of a particular student in the address book.